apimatic/apimatic-sdks-io/website/docs/industry-sdk-research.md

 * Identity
 * DevTools

-Looking at public repositories and documentation we determined that 56% of SDKs are bespoke and homegrown by internal teams.
-We found that 32% of companies were using code generators as part of their SDK program.
-We plan to revisit these companies in the future to observe any changes or trends around how SDKs are being built.
+## SDK Development Process

-With 32% of companies using code generators and 53% providing a public API specification, that leaves 21% with the opportunity to automate SDK development.
+We analyzed public repositories and documentation to determine that 56% of SDKs were customized and created by internal teams.
+Furthermore, we discovered that 32% of businesses employed code generators as part of their SDK program.
+To track evolving patterns in SDK development, we plan to revisit these businesses in the future.

-An emerging trend is companies choosing to provide and API specification and ask developers to generate their own SDKs.
-That represented 9% of the companies surveyed.
-Only one company choose to not offer any official SDKs and instead is promoting community led SDKs.
+## SDK Automation Opportunities

-## SDKs
+With 32% of businesses employing code generators and 53% supplying a public API specification, 21% of companies have the possibility of automating SDK development.
+We've noticed a trend among businesses that provide API specifications and request developers to create their SDKs.
+This category accounted for 9% of the surveyed companies.
+Only one business elected not to offer official SDKs and instead encouraged community-driven SDK development.

-The 53 companies we looked at have a combine 291 SDKs.
-A few insights we gathered about these SDK programs.
+ We anticipate that these findings will be useful to API companies  looking to enhance their SDK programs and developers seeking to create more efficient SDKs.

-* Oldest SDK was first released in 2009
+## SDK Breakdown

-* Newest SDK was first released in 2022
+In our research, we analyzed 291 SDKs from 53 companies.
+What we discovered was fascinating.

-* Average age of an SDK is 5 years old
+From the oldest SDK, which was released in 2009, to the newest in 2022, we found that the average age of an SDK was a mere 5 years old!
+SDKs are in constant evolution, always improving and expanding their features to fit users' needs.

-* Average total number of releases is 51
+But what's even more interesting is the average number of releases, which was 51 over the lifespan of our SDKs.
+Taking our average age of 5 years, that's roughly 10 releases a year.
+I'm sure this varies between SDK programs and depends on how often APIs change and other factors.

-* 87% use semantic versions
+We also found that 87% of these SDKs use semantic versioning, which make it easy for developers to understand changes in the code and quickly adapt to them.

-A total of 18 programming languages represented in our SDK survey.
-The most popular language was Java, followed by Python, Ruby.
-Tied for 4th place was JavaScript and PHP, while CSharp barely edged out GoLang.
+But perhaps the most exciting part of our survey was discovering the vast array of programming languages that these SDKs support.
+With 18 languages represented, we found that Java was the most popular, followed closely by Python and Ruby.
+And with JavaScript and PHP tied for fourth place, CSharp barely edged out GoLang for the 5th position in our programming language list.